Dominican Republic literature: Novels

+Unlike poetry, the novel developed late in the Dominican Republic, eventually emerging under the influence of the French romanticism of Victor Hugo.
+This resulted in the Dominican novel not having the same strength as Dominican poetry, essays, and short stories until the 21st century, despite the great indigenist novel Enriquillo (1879) by Manuel de Jesús Galván.

-The first novel written by a Dominican was El montero (published in Paris, France in 1856), by Pedro Francisco Bonó, although some literary historians argue that the first Dominican novel is Los amores de los indios (published in Havana, Cuba in 1843) by Alejandro Angulo Guridi or even Cecilia, by the same author, which, although published incomplete in the Sunday weekly El Progreso (numbers 1-3 and 5–8, 1853) had come out earlier in the newspaper El Eco de Villaclara, in Cuba and as this writer and journalist remained in that country until 1851, the novel is from that year or even earlier.
-Then followed by La fantasma de Higüey (1857, Havana) by Francisco Angulo Guridi, Alejandro's brother.
-The first Dominican novel printed in the Dominican Republic corresponds to Francisco: La Campana del Higo: Dominican tradition, which was published by the García Hermanos printing press in 1866.
+Candidates for the first novel written by a Dominican include El Montero by Pedro Francisco Bonó, published in Paris in 1856, and Los Amores de los Indios by Alejandro Angulo Guridi, published in Havana, Cuba in 1843.
+Cecilia, also by Alejandro Guridi, was published incomplete in 1853 in the Dominican Sunday weekly El Progreso (numbers 1–3 and 5–8), and had come out even earlier in the Cuban newspaper El Eco de Villaclara in 1851.
+These early novels were followed by La Fantasma de Higüey by Francisco Angulo Guridi, Alejandro's brother, published in 1857 in Havana.
+The first Dominican novel printed in the Dominican Republic was La Campana del Higo: Dominican Tradition, which was published by the García Hermanos press in 1866.

-Until the 21st century, the Dominican novel has not had the same strength as other genres such as poetry, essays and short stories, despite the great indigenist novel Enriquillo (1879) by Manuel de Jesús Galván.

-Dominican novels have been classified into three major periods that correspond to novels written before 1930, those written from 1930 to 1960, and those written after 1960, relating this classification to the historical events of the nation rather than to firm literary movements.

-The novel, unlike poetry, is a late genre in the Dominican Republic, which emerged under the influence of the French romanticism of Victor Hugo.
-A great milestone in Dominican novels is Only Ashes You Will Find (bolero) by Pedro Vergés, with which he won the Blasco Ibáñez Prize and the Critics' Prize in Spain in 1980.

-The Dominican novel shows three important moments according to its typology and theme: the sugarcane novel, represented by Cañas y bueyes by Francisco Moscoso Puello, Over by Ramón Marrero Aristy and Ginger by Andrés Pérez Cabral.

-Then there is the Biblical Novel by Carlos Esteban Deive, Marcio Veloz Maggiolo and Ramón Emilio Reyes and the propagandistic novel like The Enemies of the Earth by Andrés Requena, Trementina, clerén and bongó and costumbrist novels like The Cacica by Rafael Damirón, Baní or Engracia and Antoñica by Francisco Gregorio Billini, The Crafty by Juan Bosch and the trilogy by Héctor García Godoy, composed by Rufinito, Guanuma and Alma dominicana.
+Since then, Dominican novels have been classified into three major periods corresponding to those novels written before 1930, those written from 1930 to 1960, and those written after 1960, with this classification relating to historical events in the nation rather than to firm literary movements.
+As such, it is possible to highlight three important thematic trends in the evolution of the Dominican novel: the sugarcane novel, the biblical novel, and the costumbrista novel, represented by Cañas y Bueyes by Francisco Moscoso Puello, Over by Ramón Marrero Aristy, and Ginger by Andrés Pérez Cabral respectively.
+Biblical novels also include works by Carlos Esteban Deive, Marcio Veloz Maggiolo, and Ramón Emilio Reyes and costumbrist novels include The Cacica by Rafael Damirón, Baní or Engracia and Antoñica by Francisco Gregorio Billini, The Crafty by Juan Bosch, and the trilogy of Rufinito, Guanuma and Alma Dominicana by Héctor García Godoy.
+The propagandistic novel The Enemies of the Earth also merits inclusion.